bpsm/edn-java/README.md

 Characters are mapped to `Character`, booleans to `Boolean` and strings to `String`.
 No great shock there, I trust.

 Lists "(...)" and vectors "[...]" are both mapped to implementations of `java.util.List`.
-A vector maps to a List implementation that also implements `java.util.RandomAccess`.
+A vector maps to a List implementation that also implements the marker interface `java.util.RandomAccess`.

 Maps map to `java.util.HashMap` and sets to `java.util.HashSet`.

-The parser is customized by providing it with a ParserConfiguration when you create it:
+The parser is provided a a configuration when created:

-    Parser.newParser(ParserConfiguration.defaultConfiguration(), input)
+    Parsers.newParser(Parsers.defaultConfiguration(), input)

-The parser can be customized to use different collection classes by first building the appropriate `ParserConfiguration`:
+The parser can be customized to use different collection classes by first building the appropriate `Parser.Config`:

 ```java
 package bpsm.edn.examples;